fico-ita/po_245_2023_T3/docs/how-to-guides.md

    get_t_events, get_volatility
 ```

-## How To Get Bollinger Bands with labels and signals?
+## How To Get Bollinger Bands series, labels and signals?

 You have a time series of prices and you want to get the Bollinger Bands series.
 On the following example, we will use the `bollingerbands()` function from the